contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Sometimes service regulations prevent a member from wearing the garment.
 In these cases, the member’s religious status is not affected.
 The Lord focuses on the heart and a willing mind (see [Doctrine and Covenants 64:34](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/64?lang=eng&id=p34#p34)).
 As long as the member remains worthy, he or she will still receive the blessings associated with wearing the garment.
 If members are unable to wear the garment, they should wear it again as soon as circumstances allow.

 Members in these organizations should consult with their individual services on specific requirements that undergarments must meet, such as color or neckline style.
 These members may send organization-approved apparel that meets garment guidelines to Beehive Clothing to be marked as authorized garments.
-Guidelines and additional instructions are provided in [Garment Guidelines for Military, Law Enforcement, and Firefighters](https://assets.churchofjesuschrist.org/d7/da/d7dace85affa11eea186eeeeac1ee4396c92cc3b/beehive_clothing_form_military_markings_order_form.pdf).
+Guidelines and additional instructions are provided on the [Garment Guidelines for Military, Law Enforcement, and Firefighters](https://assets.churchofjesuschrist.org/d7/da/d7dace85affa11eea186eeeeac1ee4396c92cc3b/beehive_clothing_form_military_markings_order_form.pdf) order form.

 ### 38.5.8 Medical Conditions That May Prevent Members from Wearing the Garment

 When possible, members with medical conditions should wear the garment the same as any other member.

-Special-order garments may be purchased for members who have medical conditions or use medical devices.
+[Special-order garments](https://www.churchofjesuschrist.org/tools/help/special-order-garments) may be purchased for members who have medical conditions or use medical devices.
 Members who need special-order garments may contact a clothing consultant to place an order.
-Contact information is available at [store.ChurchofJesusChrist.org/contactus](https://store.churchofjesuschrist.org/contactus).
+Contact information is available at [ChurchofJesusChrist.org/tools/help](https://ChurchofJesusChrist.org/tools/help).

 Some medical conditions or medical devices may make it difficult for members to wear one or both parts of the garment.
 Members should seek the guidance of the Spirit in such situations.
 In some cases, it may be best to lay the garment aside temporarily and wear it again when conditions allow.